crystallabs/virtualtime/README.md

 to a specific numeric value.
 Even if some of its fields aren't required in the constructor, internally they still get initialized to 0, 1, or other suitable value.

-As such, `Time` instances always represent specific dates and times ("materialized" dates and times).
+As such, `Time` instances always represent specific dates and times ("materialized" dates and times in virtualtime's terminology).

 On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be defined precisely enough (or converted) so that they do).